Department of Command and Leadership

 The media lessons lay the foundation for dealing with all forms of media in planning and executing complex military operations within the contemporary operational environment.

 The lessons are:

-• C121 - Introduction to Critical Thinking and Problem Solving
+• C121 - Introduction to Critical and Creative Thinking

 Command and General Staff Officers' Course (CGSOC) Common Core L100: Developing Organizations and Leaders

 The L100 block focuses on the challenges field grade officers face as they develop and lead organizations within the 21st century.
 Using military and civilian case studies, students critically analyze contemporary as well as timeless issues and paradigms of organizational leadership in full spectrum operations.
 How do I distinguish success from failure as an organizational leader?
 Should I change a successful organization?
 Is unethical behavior inevitable when my organization deploys?
 Why negotiate when I can use my authority, force, or the threat of force to achieve unit aims?
 Can an organization succeed without a vision?
 Am I learning the right lessons from my experiences as a leader?
 As students wrestle with these type questions and share experiences in class, they expand their context of leadership and what it means to influence the development of organizations and leaders as a field grade officer.
 The lessons are: